rlhatcher/career-sliders/content/post/driving-change/index.md

 #### Step 6 - Consider the implementation options

-At this stage I start thinking about the implementation of the change.
+Then I start thinking about the implementation of the change.
 Do I think the change warrants a big bang approach or would it likely be more successful as a phased approach?
 What are the benefits and risks of each approach?
 Are there small changes that can be made now?
 Do I want to start small before rolling out wider?
 The type of change very much determines the options but it's important you consider all of them.

 Unless there is a business need for an immediate change, I caution against pushing for a big bang approach purely because you want to create change faster.
 There are times when a big bang approach is still the best option, but don't do it because of impatience.
 Do it because the benefits and risks of making the change all at once outweigh the benefits and risks of implementing the change in smaller chunks.